Not if they are "built-in". Once they are attached to the property they become a "fixture" and become part of the "real estate".

 anything afixed to land is real property . personal property is that ,that is moveable such as a fridge or stove since they are pluged into a socket and are movable they are considered personal property .

 A fixture is what the light bulb goes into.

-Can 120 volt light fixture be wired for a commercial panel at 277 volts?
+No, a 120 volt light fixture can not be re-wired for connection to a commercial 277 volts panel.

 "Fixture" generally refers to things permanently attached to the structure.
 A light fixture would be one example, screwed to the wall or ceiling.
 The light fixture, also called a luminaire, would include devices for holding the lighting elements, supplying electricity to them, enclosing the connections for safety, and means for attaching it to the electrical supply permanently.
 A "fixture" could, in theory, dangle from a cord permanently attached to a suitable support.
 For contrast, a cord-connected device would not be a fixture.
 In fact, it is often illegal to use cord and plug on any appliance that is permanently attached (e.g., screwed in or with water pipes attached).